norydev/NoryDev.github.io/_posts/2017-05-11-pg-mat-views-for-better-performance-in-rails.md

 We considered using a non-relational Data storage to denormalize our Data.
 We picked MongoDB but after some trials, we evaluated the followings:

-👍 It is possible to denormalize any kind of Data
+👍 It is possible to denormalize any kind of Data.

 👎 It is complex to synchronize Data between PostgreSQL and MongoDB: it requires complex logic and background jobs.
 Those are prone to failures and timeout.